 As the two were walking up the fairway on the final golf hole, with his time running out, the shipping company director said to the British King, “With your permission, Sire, we will name the grand new Cunard White Star ship after your wife, Britain’s greatest queen.”

 The king replied “Of course you have my permission!
 My wife will be delighted.”

 Thus the magnificent new ship, the Queen Mary, was named by a Director and a King on a golf course!

 This story is especially meaningful to me.
 In 1954, my Mom, my Dad, and I sailed to Europe on the luxury ship the Queen Mary.
-I was 18, in a moral culture were kissing a girl after three dates were daring.
+I was 18, in a moral culture where kissing a girl after three dates was daring.
 There were about a dozen girls and guys of my age onboard the Queen Mary, so we made friends on the first day.
 One afternoon was especially meaningful.

 All the passengers were advised that we would be passing another ship at dusk.
 The ship we would be meeting was the Ile de France.
 That evening, as the sun was going down on the horizon, we passengers on the Queen Mary watched as a magnificent gold and white ship, with all of her lights aglow in our darkening world, moved slowly toward us.

 Our rapture was broken by our captain’s loud announcement to us all: “We have sent this radio message to the Ile de Francez: “You are a gracious and lovely lady.”
 Immediately, the Il de France replied loudly: “But you will always be a Queen.”